 Keys To The Kitchen is available at many a bookstore including the big guys and the smaller, independent stores.
 You may also come across in a few unexpected places like when you’re shopping at Nordstrom, Anthropologie, Crate & Barrel or your neighborhood boutique.
 If you’re looking to click for a copy, check out these online retailers:

-Keys To The Kitchen is my first cookbook and it came about because my friends kept calling me up as their personal kitchen hotline and I’d had enough!
+Keys To The Kitchen is my first cookbook and it came about because my friends kept calling me up like I was their personal kitchen hotline!
 Okay, that’s not quite how it happened, but I realized through my work on Food Network and CHOW as well as through my friends cooking confessions, that there was a sort of lost generations of cooks out there.
-Sure, a lot of Gen X, Y, and Millennials know how to eat well, but not a lot know how to cook with confidence and creativity.
+Sure, a lot of Gen X, Y, and Millennials know how to eat well, but the majority don’t know how to cook with confidence and creativity.
 I wrote this book to help with that.

 “Filled to the brim with information that makes being in the kitchen infinitely easier!
 It’s basically the modern day Joy of Cooking.”